gerkey/ros1_external_use/README.md

 1. Source the setup file that's provided with your installation.
 This is the easiest way to get the environment configuration.
-E.g., if you are using ROS Indigo from the OSRF packages, then you would do `. /opt/ros/indigo/setup.sh`.
+E.g., if you are using ROS Indigo from the OSRF packages, then you would do:

+        . /opt/ros/indigo/setup.sh

 1. Set the required variables manually.
 If your packages are installed to `<prefix>` (e.g., `/opt/ros/indigo`, or `$HOME/ros1_ws/install_isolated`), then the following commands will get you configured for building: